A Curiosity Learning Labs Product

 Community Trust & Distribution

 EHE and neurodivergent family networks are high-trust, word-of-mouth ecosystems.
-They are deeply sceptical of corporate edtech — and deeply loyal to tools that genuinely work.
-A founder with lived experience and an authentic origin story is not a marketing angle.
-It is the only credible entry point into these communities.
+They are deeply sceptical of corporate edtech , and deeply loyal to tools that genuinely work.
+A founder with lived experience is not a marketing angle.
+It is the only credible entry point.

 Large platforms serve the general learner.
 Abakhi was built for the learner every other platform failed.
 That is not a niche.
 That is an underserved majority hiding in plain sight.